Ewelina179/Battleship/README.md

 ## General info

-The algorithm which aim is to sink all ships of other players.
+The algorithm which aim is to sink all ships of other player.

 ## Prerequisites